 - Our Pick: CET Dog and Cat Poultry-flavored Toothpaste and Toothbrush Kit

-A cat’s mouth can be dirty, so you’ll want to make dental care a regular part of your cat’s grooming routine.
-Again, teaching your cat to accept this process when they’re young is your best option.
-Choose a toothpaste designed for pets rather than a human option.
+A cat’s mouth can be dirty, and you need to make dental care a regular part of your cat’s grooming routine.
+Again, teaching your cat to accept the process when they’re young is your best option.
+Choose a toothpaste designed for pets rather than a human brand.

-The CET Dog and Cat Poultry-flavored Toothpaste and Toothbrush kit has everything you need to keep your kitty’s teeth clean.
-The tasty toothpaste essentially functions as a treat reward for your cat while you brush.
-This toothbrush head is small and set at an angle, ideal for reaching the corners of a smaller cat mouth.
+The CET Dog and Cat Poultry-flavored Toothpaste and Toothbrush kit has everything you need to keep your cat’s teeth clean.
+The tasty toothpaste functions as a treat for your cat while you brush.
+CET’s toothbrush head is small and set at an angle, which is ideal for reaching the corners of a smaller cat mouth.

 - Our Pick: Andis Steel Pet Comb

-For long-haired cats, such as Maine Coons or Ragdolls, you’ll want to invest in a comb as well as a brush.
-This grooming supply is ideal for helping remove dirt and mats from your cat’s coat.
-It also helps provide that finishing fluff, so your kitty always looks Instagram-ready.
+For long-haired cats, such as Maine Coons or Ragdolls, you need a comb and a brush.
+Combs remove dirt and mats from your cat’s coat and provide that finishing fluff so your cat always looks Instagram-ready.

-The Andis Steel Pet Comb is lightweight and features coarse and fine teeth, ideal for all parts of the cat’s body.
-Because it’s made of stainless steel, this comb is more durable than other choices.
-This comb is well-tolerated by most cats, based on user reviews.
+The Andis Steel Pet Comb is lightweight and features coarse and fine teeth for all parts of the cat’s body.
+Because it’s made of stainless steel, the Andis comb is more durable than other brands.
+It’s well-tolerated by most cats, based on user reviews.

 6. Ear Cleaner